kubestellar/kubestellar/docs/content/direct/core-chart.md

 3. Using `import-cp-contexts.sh` script

-    The following covenience command can also be used to import all the KubeFlex Control Planes in the current hosting cluster as contexts of the current kubeconfig.
-The script involved requires that you have [yq](https://github.com/mikefarah/yq) (also available from [Homebrew](https://formulae.brew.sh/formula/yq)) installed.
+    The following convenience command can also be used to import all the KubeFlex Control Planes in the current hosting cluster as contexts of the current kubeconfig.
+The script involved requires that you have [`yq`](https://github.com/mikefarah/yq) (also available from [Homebrew](https://formulae.brew.sh/formula/yq)) installed.

     ```shell
     bash <(curl -s https://raw.githubusercontent.com/kubestellar/kubestellar/v$KUBESTELLAR_VERSION/scripts/import-cp-contexts.sh) --merge